Deep Learning

 2. Vanishing and Exploding Gradients: In deep neural networks, gradients can diminish exponentially or explode during backpropagation, hindering training.
 Architectural modifications like skip connections in residual networks (ResNets) and gated mechanisms in LSTMs address these issues by facilitating smoother gradient flow.

-3. Interpretability and Explainability: Deep neural networks are often perceived as black boxes due to their complex and opaque decision-making processes.
+3. Interpretability and Explainability: Deep neural network are often perceived as black boxes due to their complex and opaque decision-making processes.
 Techniques such as layer-wise relevance propagation (LRP), attention mechanisms, and saliency maps aim to interpret and explain the model's predictions by highlighting relevant features and neurons.

 4. Despite these challenges, ongoing research and technological advancements continue to push the boundaries of deep learning: